 Your husband arrives at your office and searches for your name in the database, but he isn’t looking for your name; he’s looking for his.
 He doesn’t even recognize you as Holly Gennero.
 He’s looking for Holly McClane.

 Trouble comes looking for you.
 Is it any wonder you react to being taken hostage with steely-eyed equanimity?
 Captivity in Nakatomi Plaza isn’t new to you.
-You take it as a matter of course.
+It’s your everyday state of being.

 Who do we find, when we look for you?
 Arch-villain Hans Gruber looks for John McClane, taunting him via walkie-talkie and sending flunkies to flush him out.
 McClane predates along the edges of the story, beating up henchmen and stealing firearms, putting off the big confrontation.